-Do you have a friend or loved one who is or has experienced domestic violence, sexual assault, stalking or sex trafficking?
-Contact our 24-Hour Helpline at 800-794-4624 to talk with a trained Advocate who can walk you through how to help you friend or loved one.
+Do you have a friend or loved one who is or has experienced domestic violence, sexual assault, stalking, dating violence or sex trafficking?
+Contact our 24-hour helpline at 800-794-4624, text HOPE to 847411, or click "Chat with an Advocate" here on our website to talk with an advocate who can walk you through how to help your friend or loved one.
 In the meantime, here a few things you can do…

 Develop a Safety Plan